YuanyuanT/BisonFlexTest/README.md

   8. mod: x1 % x2
   9. factorial: x1!

-where x1 and x2 some expressions.
+where x1 and x2 are some expressions.